Measure and mark for better accuracy

 First, select reference edges and faces and measure from them as often as possible.
 For example, when laying out a series of drawer openings along a cabinet's stiles, always measure from the same end of each stile.
 After marking the locations, measure between the marks to double-check your accuracy.

 When marking, make sure you sight straight down on the ruler.
-Working to one side throws off what appears to be an accurate mark, right.
+Working to one side throws off what appears to be an accurate mark, below.

 To mark a dimension, draw a "V" extending from the ruler instead of a single tick mark.
 A single line can end up angled, causing confusion over which end is the real dimension.
 To extend a line or transfer it around an edge, place your knife or pencil on the tip of the "V" and gently slide your square or ruler up to it.
 Then use moderate pressure and draw the pencil or knife across the workpiece once.
 Repeated passes only widen the mark, reducing accuracy.